2020 James E. Grunig and Larissa A. Grunig

-As in the last five competition cycles, award aspirants are asked to condense their theses/ dissertations into a 30- to 40-page manuscript.
+As in the last competition cycles, award aspirants are asked to condense their theses/ dissertations into a 30- to 40-page manuscript.
 The advantages of this requirement include helping our newer scholars to prepare their research for publication consideration, reducing the workload on award judges, and facilitating objectivity in the awards process.
 All manuscripts submitted for the awards will be subject to double-blind review.

 To enter the thesis/dissertation competition, please submit the following:

 - One electronic copy of a 30-40 page manuscript, typed, double-spaced, based on the thesis/dissertation.
 The page limit is for manuscript text only and excludes references, charts, and figures.

 - The manuscript must be written in English.